chocolatesource/magic_number_trick_googlecolab/README.md

 Consider question 2020 6a in core
  <img width="974" height="305" alt="image" src="https://github.com/user-attachments/assets/3430eafc-fe84-4b84-81aa-d4f1891bb52d" />

-By making the equation into the calculator
+By making the equation into the calculator\n

 It can solve by sub. x into i in complex number in calculator real part = degree 0